 Significant flood events, like those in Brisbane in 2011 and those more recently in NSW show the importance of managing flood risk up to and beyond the 1% annual exceedance probability (AEP) flood and considering flood risks up to the probable maximum flood level.
 This will build resilience in communities located on floodplains and reduce the extent of property damage and potential loss of life from severe to extreme flooding throughout NSW.

-The Department of Planning, Industry and Environment works closely with our colleagues in the Environment, Energy and Science division, who manage and monitor our wetlands, rivers, floodplains, coasts and estuaries, as well as other agencies such as Resilience NSW, the NSW State Emergency Service who are the lead combat agency for flood, storm and tsunami events; and Infrastructure NSW who lead the implementation of the Hawkesbury-Nepean Flood Risk Management Strategy.
+The Department of Planning, Industry and Environment works closely with our colleagues in the Environment and Heritage division, who manage and monitor our wetlands, rivers, floodplains, coasts and estuaries, as well as other agencies such as Resilience NSW, the NSW State Emergency Service who are the lead combat agency for flood, storm and tsunami events; and Infrastructure NSW who lead the implementation of the Hawkesbury-Nepean Flood Risk Management Strategy.